-Typically, the adult will make a note of the behavior (in order for the Dean of Student Life to keep track of repeated offenses) and counsel the student to modify his/her behavior with specific reference to the standards of the School.
+Typically, the adult will make a note of the behavior (in order for the Head of Upper School to keep track of repeated offenses) and counsel the student to modify their behavior with specific reference to the standards of the School.
 Recurring infractions may result in a more serious disciplinary consequence, such as work detail and/or the suspension of student privileges.
-The determination of the appropriate consequence is made by the Dean of Student Life in consultation with the Head of Upper School.
+The determination of the appropriate consequence is made by the Disciplinary Committee.

-Frequent inappropriate behavior, unexcused absences from required commitments such as class or Chapel, violations of the Honor Code, or serious disciplinary offenses are referred to the Dean of Student Life and Head of Upper School.
+Frequent inappropriate behavior, unexcused absences from required commitments such as class or Chapel, violations of the Honor Code, or serious disciplinary offenses are referred to the Disciplinary Committee.
 The following process then applies:

-- (a) Consideration is given as to whether the process to be employed is developmentally appropriate for the student who has violated a rule (for example, the process employed in working with a freshman who violated "rule X", could possibly be different than the process used in working with a senior who also violated "rule X)", the nature of the offense, and whether it justifies a community response. - (b) In addition, in certain cases, including those involving drugs or alcohol, or altercations or fighting, or any other situation that might be deemed significantly inappropriate or volatile for the community, the Head of Upper School, Dean of Student Life, and/or the Headmaster may act immediately and may require that the student not return to school until the results of a drug test are available and/or a meeting is held among the student, the student's parents, and the Head of Upper School and/ or the Headmaster. - (c) In more typical circumstances (i.e. not those described in (b) above), when a disciplinary matter is referred to the Dean of Student Life and Head of Upper School, the student works with his/her advisor in order to discuss the case.
-The following guidelines describe this process, for the benefit of all parties involved: - The Dean of Student Life and Head of Upper School explain to the student the specific disciplinary offense. - The advisor reviews the case with the student. - The Dean of Student Life telephones the parents of the student to inform them of the reported offense - The Dean of Student Life may meet with the parents and students, particularly freshmen to help them understand the nature of the offense, the process, and possible outcomes. - The Dean of Student Life, Head of Upper School, the student's advisor, and the student should communicate as much as possible in person, face-to-face, rather than rely on email. - The advisor prepares his/her advisee for the meeting (see below) by telling him/her that he/she must provide an accurate, complete and truthful statement as to what occurred. - The student, advisor, Dean of Student Life, and Head of Upper School meet to discuss the case. - Following the meeting, the Dean of Student Life makes a recommendation to the Headmaster. - After consultation with the Headmaster, the Dean of Student Life (with or without the presence of the Upper School Head and Headmaster) communicates the disciplinary consequences to the student. - The Dean of Student Life telephones the parents of the student to inform them of the disciplinary consequences. - The Dean of Student Life communicates the disciplinary consequences to the parents of the student in writing; a copy of such letter is placed in the student's internal file.
+- (a) Consideration is given as to whether the process to be employed is developmentally appropriate for the student who has violated a rule (for example, the process employed in working with a freshman who violated "rule X", could possibly be different than the process used in working with a senior who also violated "rule X)", the nature of the offense, and whether it justifies a community response. - (b) In addition, in certain cases, including those involving drugs or alcohol, or altercations or fighting, or any other situation that might be deemed significantly inappropriate or volatile for the community, the Head of Upper School and/or the Head of School may act immediately and may require that the student not return to school until the results of a drug test are available and/or a meeting is held among the student, the student's parents, and the Head of Upper School and/ or the Head of School. - (c) In more typical circumstances (i.e. not those described in (b) above), when a disciplinary matter is referred to the Disciplinary Committee, the student works with their advisor in order to discuss the case.
+The following guidelines describe this process, for the benefit of all parties involved: - The Disciplinary Committee members explain to the student the specific disciplinary offense. - The advisor reviews the case with the student. - The Head of Upper School telephones the parents of the student to inform them of the reported offense - The Head of Upper School may meet with the parents and students, particularly freshmen to help them understand the nature of the offense, the process, and possible outcomes. - The Disciplinary Committee, the student's advisor, and the student should communicate as much as possible in person, face-to-face, rather than rely on email.

+- The advisor prepares their advisee for the meeting (see below), in part by telling them that they must provide an accurate, complete and truthful statement as to what occurred. - The student, advisor, Disciplinary Committee meet to discuss the case. - Following the meeting, the Disciplinary Committee makes a recommendation to the Head of School. - After consultation with the Head of School, the Head of Upper School (with or without the presence of the Head of School) communicates the disciplinary consequences to the student. - The Head of Upper School telephones the parents of the student to inform them of the disciplinary consequences. - The Head of Upper School communicates the disciplinary consequences to the parents of the student in writing; a copy of such letter is placed in the student's internal file.